Brown Sugar Peach Cobbler

 Cobblers, Crisps & Crumbles

-Cobblers, have been around in America the longest.
+Cobblers have been around in America the longest.
 According to the Oxford Companion to Food, cobblers date back to the 1850s.
 By the mid-19th century, it had become the dish we know best; fruit baked in the oven with a dough top.

-Crisps and a crumbles are extremely similar.
+Crisps and crumbles are extremely similar.
 A crisp is a dessert consisting of fruit baked with a crumble topping that first appeared in America around the early 1900s.
-The topping that sits on the baked fruit in a crisp is typically crispy and crumbly, containing butter, sugar, but sometimes additional things like flour, oatmeal or nuts.
+The topping that sits on the baked fruit in a crisp is typically crispy and crumbly, containing butter, sugar, but sometimes additional things like flour, oatmeal, or nuts.
 Crisps often have a pebbly texture.

-Peach cobblers have long been popular in the south.
+Peach cobblers have long been popular in the South.
 American settlers invented the peach cobbler because they didn’t have the proper ingredients or tools to make peach pie.
-So instead, they stewed peaches, placed raw biscuit dough on top and cooked the cobbler over an open flame.
+So instead, they stewed peaches, placed raw biscuit dough on top, and cooked the cobbler over an open flame.

 peach cobbler

-Peach Cobbler Fun Facts:
+Peach Cobbler Fun Facts

 • National Peach Cobbler Day is April 13.
 The day was created in the 1950s by the Georgia Peach Festival to promote the sale of canned peaches.